 |Hispanic or Latino||66|

-Students from other countries are interested in Alternative Medicine, too.
+Alternative Medicine appeals to people across the globe.
 About 0.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Alternative Medicine & Systems Majors Make?